HarryStevens/quoteShare/README.md

 </script>
 ```

 There is no third; it's that easy to use.
-See the example provided in this GitHub repository for help.
+See the <a href="https://github.com/HarryStevens/quoteShare/tree/master/example">example provided in this GitHub repository</a> for help.